Human Resources Training

 The Nisshinbo Group's Contributions to the SDGs

 The Nisshinbo Group contributes to the achievement of the Sustainable Development Goals (SDGs) through human resource development activities.
-We are implementing systematic measures to achieve the Group's Mid-Term CSR Target of promoting the globalization of human resources.
+We are implementing systematic measures to achieve the Group's sustainability target of promoting the globalization of human resources.

 Core SDGs Goals and Targets and the activities of the Nisshinbo Group